 Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall Group materiality for the consolidated financial statements as a whole as set out in the table below.
-These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and in aggregate, on the consolidated financial statements as a whole.
+These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individu-ally and in aggregate, on the consolidated financial statements as a whole.

-Overall Group materiality CHF 1'000'000 How we determined it 1% of net sales from goods and services (rounded) Rationale for the materiality benchmark applied We chose net sales from goods and services as the benchmark because, in our view, it is the benchmark against which the performance of the Group is measured, and it is a generally accepted benchmark.
+Overall Group materiality CHF 940'000 Benchmark applied Net sales from goods and services Rationale for the materiality benchmark applied We chose net sales from goods and services as the benchmark because, in our view, it is the benchmark against which the performance of the Group is measured, and it is a generally accepted benchmark.

-We agreed with the Audit Committee that we would report to them misstatements above CHF 100'000 identified during our audit as well as any misstatements below that amount which, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements above CHF 94'000 identified during our audit as well as any misstatements below that amount which, in our view, warranted reporting for qualitative reasons.